Pawesome Cats is reader-supported. When you buy through links on our site, we may earn a small commission at no extra cost to you.

 Chausies are a hybrid cat created from crossing a Jungle Cat (Felix Chaus, native to North Africa, South East Asia, and India) with an Abyssinian domestic cat.

-It wasn’t until the late 90’s though, that breeders began to cross the two breeds in earnest and start to register their stock.
-The year 2003 saw the breed receive full recognition and in 2013 the Chausie finally received full Championship Status.
+It wasn’t until the late 1990’s though, that breeders began to cross the two breeds in earnest and start to register their stock.
+In 2003 the breed received full recognition and in 2013 the Chausie finally received full Championship Status.

-Chausies are extremely intelligent and sociable cats who require constant mental stimulation and human interaction – they are not a cat for people who are out of the house for long hours every day.
-Wherever an owner is in the household the Chausie is sure to be close by, keeping an eye on the goings on of the household.
+The Chausie personality is an extremely intelligent and sociable cat who requires constant mental stimulation and human interaction.
+They are not a cat for people who are out of the house for long hours every day.
+Wherever an owner is in the household the Chausie is sure to be close by, keeping an eye on the goings-on of the household.

 They are extremely athletic and require plenty of exercise, and will happily engage in games with you that bring out their natural hunting and stalking instincts.
-Their curious nature will also see them taking full advantage of a large yard as they need little excuse to wander off and explore.
+Their curious nature will also see them taking full advantage of a large yard as they wander off and explore.

-The Chausie is not a laid back lap cat.
+The Chausie is definitely not a laid back lap cat.
 They have an exuberant, outgoing personality so you need to consider your home life before bringing this breed into your home.
-They may not be suitable for people with small children or for those who like to keep fragile, delicate ornaments on display.
-They make the perfect pet for an active, outgoing family.
+If you have small children or like to keep fragile, delicate ornaments on display the Chausie is probably not the cat for you.
+The Chausie is the perfect pet for an active, outgoing family.

-The Chausie are one of the largest domestic cats, weighing up to 30 pounds (13.6 kgs) — that’s roughly the same size as a miniature dog.
+One of the largest domestic cats, they can weigh up to 11.5 kgs (25 lbs) – that’s roughly the same size as a miniature dog.

-Like the cougar, the Chausie is a cat bred for hunting and can regularly be seen clearing heights of up to 8 feet (2.4 metres) in a single bound – aided by their muscular hind legs which are slightly longer than the front ones.
+Like the cougar, the Chausie is a cat bred for hunting and can regularly be seen clearing heights of up to 2.4 metres (8 feet) in a single bound – aided by their muscular hind legs which are slightly longer than the front ones.

-The Chausie is a short haired breed so has minimal grooming requirements, but weekly brushing is recommended to help prevent hairballs and shedding especially during the summer months.
+As a shorthair breed, the Chausie has minimal grooming requirements.
+Although, weekly brushing is recommended to help prevent hairballs and shedding, especially during the summer months.